keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 ports while blocking traffic to other ports.

 While a firewall can be a physical device that does the job, many firewalls are usually just a program running on some devices or computers.
-For example, many routers have firewalls programs built-in as well.
+For example, many routers have firewall programs built-in as well.

 ### What is a NAT